hansemannn/titanium-play-billing-demo/README.md

 ### Additional methods

-- **queryPurchaseHistoryAsync** : to know the purchase details of successful purchases from Google server
+- **queryPurchaseHistoryAsync**: To know the purchase details of successful purchases from Google server

 ```js
 IAP.queryPurchaseHistoryAsync({